hapax/hapax.github.io/assets/alien-maths.md

 Nunangat), and even for the same local conditions, the choice of -->
 <!-- interface is radically non-unique. -->

-Cognitive universalism within the species is a biological fact.
-But between species, we expect a form of *cognitive relativism* to hold.
+If cognitive universalism within the species is a biological fact, between species, we expect a form of *cognitive relativism* to hold for similar reasons.
 A dog snuffling around in the undergrowth, a bat navigating by sonar, and a human piloting a jet engine, are experiencing the world in different ways; each "sees" things the other cannot, and is